Naxos

 Naxos (/ˈnæksɒs, -soʊs/; Νάξος, /el/) is a Greek island belonging to the Cyclades island group.
 It is the largest island in the group.
-The largest town and capital of the island is Chora or Naxos City, with 8,897 inhabitants (2021 census).
+The largest town and capital of the island is Chora or Naxos City, with 8,897 inhabitants out of the total 20,578 in the island (2021 census).
 The main villages are Filoti, Apiranthos, Vivlos, Agios Arsenios, Koronos and Glynado.
 It was an important centre during the Bronze Age Cycladic Culture and in the Ancient Greek Archaic Period.
 The island is famous as a source of emery, a rock rich in corundum, which until modern times was one of the best abrasives available.